how to raise ph in soil fast

 Baking soda is cost-effective since it is not expensive to buy, even in bulk – It also produces almost immediate results; in fact, there can be noticeable changes in the soil pH in less than 24 hours provided you use the baking soda properly.

-If using baking soda to increase the alkalinity of the soil, you will never have to worry about harming it – or the growing plants.
+If you use baking soda to increase the alkalinity of the soil, you will never have to worry about harming it – or the growing plants.
 Baking soda is far more gentle on soil than other compounds and can be applied even when the plants are already growing.

 Although there are more potent liming agents that will offer you long-lasting pH changes, they may be more expensive to buy than baking soda.